Financial Planning

 Spendthrift trusts

 Instead of leaving an heir a large sum of money that he or she may quickly squander, you might consider placing that inheritance into an irrevocable spendthrift trust.
 The trustee would then distribute the inheritance to the heir later, perhaps when the heir reaches a certain age, or in the form of an income stream over time, or for specific expenses, such as for college or medical expenses, or to buy a home or start a business.
-Assets that are in this type of trust are not subject to the creditor claims, or divorce proceedings, of the beneficiary.
+Assets that are in this type of trust are not subject to the creditor claims or divorce proceedings of the beneficiary.
+This form of asset protection ensures that the trust assets are used responsibly and according to your wishes.

 Irrevocable life insurance trusts